markjjacob/Negotiation/TLON_Lecture_01.md

 - Every possible interdependency has an alternative – negotiators can walk away.

+## Mutual adjustment

-## Negotiation is a transformational process, and mutual adjustment is a key cause of the changes occurring during a negotiation.
+### Negotiation is a transformational process, and mutual adjustment is a key cause of the changes occurring during a negotiation.

 Negotiations often begin with statements of opening positions.